ppy/osu-wiki/news/2020/2020-12-21-project-loved-december-2020.md

 [![](/wiki/shared/news/2020-12-21-project-loved-december-2020/osu/2-gekka-midare-botan.jpg)](https://osu.ppy.sh/community/forums/topics/1207209)

-[Eve - Gekka\*Midare Botan](https://osu.ppy.sh/beatmapsets/530685#osu) by ::Meg::{ user=1872496 } and [Roll_Pan](https://osu.ppy.sh/users/1839998)\
+[Eve - Gekka\*Midare Botan](https://osu.ppy.sh/beatmapsets/530685#osu) by ::Meg::{ user=1872496 } and ::Roll\1Pan::{ user=1839998 }\
 200 BPM, 4:35 | 6.99★

 On the other side of the style spectrum from the previous map, this collab map is a very conventional 7-star at 200 BPM.
 With an extremely clean style and enjoyable song to back it up, this map has attracted over 540 favourites, making it one of the most favourited maps in the graveyard.
 If you enjoy a simple yet challenging experience, this is a map you can't skip.

 [![](/wiki/shared/news/2020-12-21-project-loved-december-2020/osu/3-songs-compilation.jpg)](https://osu.ppy.sh/community/forums/topics/1207208)

-[Imperial Circus Dead Decadence - Songs Compilation](https://osu.ppy.sh/beatmapsets/1081431#osu) by ::Val::{ user=9010492 } and [SinHay](https://osu.ppy.sh/users/8855704)\
+[Imperial Circus Dead Decadence - Songs Compilation](https://osu.ppy.sh/beatmapsets/1081431#osu) by ::Val::{ user=9010492 } and ::SinHay::{ user=8855704 }\
 210 BPM, 10:50 | 8.36★

 When it comes to iconic artist names within the osu! community, *Imperial Circus Dead Decadence* is one of the first names many people would think of, and as with most iconic artists, there is a masterfully crafted songs compilation map to showcase all of the songs we know and love.
-This compilation reaches nearly 11 minutes in length and is over 8 stars in difficulty, featuring super clean mapping throughout the entire map in collaboration between ::Val::{ user=9010492 } and [SinHay](https://osu.ppy.sh/users/8855704).
+This compilation reaches nearly 11 minutes in length and is over 8 stars in difficulty, featuring super clean mapping throughout the entire map in collaboration between ::Val::{ user=9010492 } and ::SinHay::{ user=8855704 }.
 This is definitely one of the most polished stream compilations out there, complete with a storyboard and hitsounds, so if challenging streams are your calling, you should honestly already be downloading this map.

 [![](/wiki/shared/news/2020-12-21-project-loved-december-2020/osu/4-revolvania.jpg)](https://osu.ppy.sh/community/forums/topics/1207207)

-[RetroSpecter - REVOLVANIA](https://osu.ppy.sh/beatmapsets/887302#osu) by ::Sanzu\1Alternate::{ user=13261558 }, [GAO HAO](https://osu.ppy.sh/users/8964050) and ::Isterix::{ user=7276846 }\
+[RetroSpecter - REVOLVANIA](https://osu.ppy.sh/beatmapsets/887302#osu) by ::Sanzu\1Alternate::{ user=13261558 }, ::GAO HAO::{ user=8964050 } and ::Isterix::{ user=7276846 }\
 190 BPM, 3:47 | 2.31★ – 7.20★

 There are plenty of mapsets of Undertale songs or remixes, but few are able to rise up and enter the spotlight like this one has, having gathered over 170 favourites in the graveyard alone.
 This mapset features 8 difficulties reaching between 2 and 7 stars in difficulty, and the maps themselves are fairly well-rounded in the patterns that they offer.
 No matter your skill level, this is a great mapset to go to if you're just looking to have a fun time (or a bad time?).